 Kelingking Beach

-Unfortunately an elevator to the beach is being built on this location, which will have a really bad impact on the natural setting.
+Unfortunately an elevator to the beach is being built on this location, which will have a really bad impact on such a beautiful natural setting.

 We stopped for dinner on our way back to the hotel.